-I hope you found it helpful and learnt something from it as there was many hours put into writing this all to publish it for free.
+I hope you found it helpful and learned something from it as there were many hours put into writing this all to publish it for free.

 My one final bit of advice is to just get started, it is so easy to spend weeks, months or even years planning on how you are going to start your perfect ecommerce business but planning only gets you so far at it all means nothing if you don’t take action to actually get started.

 So create a plan of action, with deadlines for certain things and work through this plan, so that you actually get started and one more thing, you are never going to get this 100% right, whether it is your product selection, your website or your marketing but you learn from these mistakes and adapt, which helps both you and your business grow.

 So go out there, get started and enjoy it, it will be stressful but it will also be one of the best learning experiences you will ever have and there are very few feelings like getting that first sale!